Tax deductions for student loans and other tax breaks

-It’s no surprise that not many people look forward to preparing their tax return.
-But If you’re an undergraduate or grad student, a professional taking degree courses, or a parent who is helping your child with tuition, you may be eligible for higher education tax credits and deductions (also called student loan tax credits and deductions).
+It’s no surprise that people usually don’t look forward to preparing their tax return.
+But If you’re an undergraduate or grad student, a professional taking degree courses, or a parent who is helping your child with tuition, you may be eligible for higher education tax credits and deductions (also called student loan interest deductions and tax credits).

 • The American Opportunity Tax Credit (AOTC): If you’re a student enrolled at least half-time in a program leading to a degree or other recognized educational credential, you may be eligible for a credit of up to $2,500 per year.
 This tax credit is for tuition, enrollment fees, and course material expenses during your first four years of higher education.